zixinyang9109/LiverMatch/README.md

 The simulated dataset uses the 3D-IRCADb-01 dataset under the license CC BY-NC-ND 4.0.
 In this license, we should follow the "NoDerivatives" policy.

-We will release a larger dataset under the license CC BY-SA 4.0, which allows modifications in [P2P](https://github.com/zixinyang9109/P2P).
+We will release a larger dataset under the license CC BY-SA 4.0 in [P2P](https://github.com/zixinyang9109/P2P), which allows modifications.
 Also, datasets included in [BCF-FEM](https://github.com/zixinyang9109/BCF-FEM) could be helpful.